Kong/terraform-provider-konnect/docs/resources/gateway_plugin_solace_log.md

 - `id_token` (String) The OpenID Connect ID token used with `OAUTH2` authentication scheme when connecting to an event broker.
 - `id_token_header` (String) Specifies the header that contains id token for the `OAUTH2` authentication scheme when connecting to an event broker.
 This header takes precedence over the `id_token` field.
 - `password` (String) The password used with `BASIC` authentication scheme when connecting to an event broker.
-- `scheme` (String) The client authentication scheme used when connection to an event broker.
-Default: "BASIC"; must be one of ["BASIC", "NONE", "OAUTH2"]
+- `scheme` (String) The client authentication scheme used when connection to an event broker. possible known values include one of ["BASIC", "NONE", "OAUTH2"]; Default: "BASIC"
 - `username` (String) The username used with `BASIC` authentication scheme when connecting to an event broker.